Agentic Governance — Meta-Agents That Watch Other Agents

 - No real-time dashboarding.
 Logs are queryable via CLI; a web UI for founder review comes in v0.6.

-What this gives the brand that deploys compAI
+What this gives the brand that deploys Compai

 - One command installs three meta-agents.
 No custom LLM pipeline, no vendor integrations.